-One of the best food destinations in metro Detroit, two walkable downtown districts, diverse culture, and a ton of history.
+Dearborn is one of the best food destinations in metro Detroit and features two walkable downtown districts, full of diverse culture and history.

-Both major transit agencies serve Dearborn because of it’s position between Detroit and the west suburbs.
-Residents have access to 4 of DDOT’s Connect 10 routes and SMART’s FAST Michigan avenue route.
-These primary routes make it convenient to travel to downtown Detroit, Southwest Detroit, Midtown, and the airport.
-The city also has a Zagster bike share program, and is in the process of making a multi-modal plan to improve walking, cycling, and transit options in the city.
+Residents and visitors will also never have an issue getting around Dearborn, with both major transit agencies in Michigan serving the community because of its position between Detroit and the west suburbs.
+Residents have access to four of DDOT’s Connect 10 routes and SMART’s FAST Michigan Avenue route.
+These primary routes make it convenient to travel to Downtown Detroit, Southwest Detroit, Midtown, and the airport.
+The city also has a Zagster bike share program and is in the process of making a multi-modal plan to improve walking, cycling, and transit options in the city.
 There are several outdoor recreational spaces like the Rouge Gateway Trail, canoe launches on the rouge river, and over 400 acres of public parkland.